ozlemxates/testimonials-grid-section-Frontend-Montor/README.md

 ## Last but not least

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out my front-end coding solution.
  🚀